roccoblues/form3-account-api/README.md

 ### Error handling

 All API methods return an error in case something went wrong.
 If the error is based on an HTTP response a `form3.HTTPError` is returned.
-It contains the actual HTTP response and [additional information](https://api-docs.form3.tech/api.html#introduction-and-api-conventions-errors-and-status-codes) (if provided).
+It contains the actual `http.Response` and [additional information](https://api-docs.form3.tech/api.html#introduction-and-api-conventions-errors-and-status-codes) (if provided).

 ```Go
 account, err := client.CreateAccount(id, organisationId, attributes)